Looney Tunes Collector's Choice

 Looney Tunes Collector's Choice is a series of Blu-ray discs from Warner Bros.
 Home Entertainment's Warner Archive division collecting various Looney Tunes and Merrie Melodies theatrical animated short subjects from Warner Bros.
 Cartoons.
 According to Jerry Beck, the aim of this series is to release Looney Tunes and Merrie Melodies shorts that have been previously unavailable in restored form to animation fans and collectors on the various DVD and Blu-ray sets, such as the Looney Tunes Golden Collection, Looney Tunes Platinum Collection, Looney Tunes Super Stars, and Bugs Bunny 80th Anniversary Collection sets.
 Roughly 400 shorts had yet to be released in said DVD or Blu-ray format before the release of this series, but the series also includes shorts that were previously released as bonus features on various Warner Bros.
 DVDs.
-However those shorts included as bonus features were usually presented in unrestored form, whereas the Collector’s Choice series uses newly restored versions.
+However those shorts included as bonus features were usually presented in unrestored form, whereas the Collector's Choice series uses newly restored versions.

 This is the first Looney Tunes Blu-ray to be released through Warner Archive, as opposed to the main home video division (second overall home media release after the Porky Pig 101 DVD set in 2017).
-Looney Tunes Collector's Choice: Volume 1 was announced on March 28, 2023 and released on May 30, 2023.
-Keeping with tradition with other Golden Age of Animation releases by Warner Archive (such as Popeye the Sailor: The 1940s and Tex Avery Screwball Classics), Looney Tunes Collector's Choice: Volume 1 is a single-disc set with no bonus material.
-The set contains 20 cartoons that were previously unavailable on DVD or Blu-ray, presented uncut and digitally restored.

-Animation historian and curator, Jerry Beck and Warner Archive President George Feltenstein indicated that strong sales of Volume 1 could result in future volumes, with more cartoons and multiple discs.
-On September 18, 2023, due to strong sales of Volume 1, Warner Archive announced Looney Tunes Collector's Choice: Volume 2 — which included 25 cartoons and was released on December 12, 2023.
-On January 23, 2024, Warner Archive announced Looney Tunes Collector's Choice: Volume 3 — which also included 25 cartoons was released on March 12, 2024.
-On July 30, 2024, Warner Archive announced Looney Tunes Collector's Choice: Volume 4 — which also included 25 cartoons and was released on November 26, 2024.
-A four-disc set, Looney Tunes Collector's Choice: Volumes 1–4, containing the four volumes in the series was also released on the same date.
+Four volumes were released in 2023 and 2024.
+A four-disc set, Looney Tunes Collector's Choice: Volumes 1–4, containing all four volumes in the series, was released on November 26, 2024.

-On March 14, 2025, Warner Archive announced a spiritual successor to the Collector's Choice series, entitled Looney Tunes Collector's Vault - which would include 2 discs and contain 50 cartoons, with Volume 1 being released on June 17, 2025.
+On March 14, 2025, Warner Archive announced a spiritual successor to the Collector's Choice series, entitled Looney Tunes Collector's Vault - which would include two discs and contain 50 cartoons, with the first volume releasing on June 17, 2025.